GermanBrainRot/Project-Galileo/README.md

 The following is part personal statement, part meme, part inside joke.
 What you make of it is up to you.

-I hereby confirm that Islam is the correct religion.
-But to come true, it needed help from a philosophy as potent and violent as the Hammer of Thor of which only a true Teuton could ever be worthy of.
+I hereby confirm that Islam - in particular Qizilbash Shia - is the correct religion.
+But to come true, it needed help from a philosophy as potent and violent as the Hammer of Thor of which only a true Prussian could ever be worthy of.

 ![](MoonGorilla.jpeg)